Please ensure, if you have not already done so, to report the defect subject to any claim on the council’s fix my street webpage.

-If you are a solicitor looking to make a claim against the council through the online Claims Portal, the council's Portal number is: G00439.
-Our policy number is QLA 18AC04 0013 92.
-Please use this for all highway related claims.
+Please note that if you are a solicitor looking to make a claim against the council through the online Claims Portal, the council's Portal number is: G00439, and our policy number is QLA 18AC04 0013 92.

 Our duty to maintain

-As well as putting a duty on us to maintain roads and footpaths, the Highways Act also gives reasons we can use in our defence against claims.
-Your claim will be considered bearing in mind the defence that the Act provides.
+As well as putting a duty on the council to maintain roads and footpaths, the Highways Act also gives reasons that can be used in our defence against claims.
+Your claim will be considered on the basis of the Act, existing legislation and case law.

 Making a claim

-If you feel that we have failed in this duty and you have suffered a personal injury or damage to your property as a result of this failure, you can make a claim for compensation.
-We have prepared a claim form which will help speed up the process and allow us to make a decision as to whether we are liable or not.
+If you feel that we have failed in our duty and you have suffered a personal injury or damage to your property as a result of this failure please use the attached link to complete an online claim form.

 You are entitled to seek independent legal advice at any time in relation to your claim and your local Citizens Advice Bureau will be able to provide this free of charge

 Please note that we may share the information you provide on the claim form with other bodies.